hieuvp/learning-terraform/01-vpc-essentials/README.md

 <br/>

 - Unlike an IGW, you can have multiple active RTs in a VPC.
-- You can associate multiple subnets in a RT, but one subnet cannot be associated with multiple RTs.
+- You can associate multiple subnets in an RT, but one subnet cannot be associated with multiple RTs.
 - Subnets that are not explicitly associated with any RTs will be implicitly associated with the **Main RT**.
-- You cannot delete a RT if it has dependencies (associated subnets).
+- You cannot delete an RT if it has dependencies (associated subnets).

 <br/>
 <div align="center"><img src="assets/rt-diagram.png" width="800"></div>